-As a counsellor, I enjoy being able to be there for clients, focussing on what you’re telling me, what you're going through and trying to help you find, for yourself, a way of dealing with whatever is troubling you.
+As a counsellor, I enjoy focusing on what you’re telling me, what you're going through and trying to help you find, for yourself, a way of dealing with whatever is troubling you.
 Like all counsellors, I will not judge you and nor will I offer advice - instead I try to help you consider what choices might be open to you.

 As an integrative counsellor and psychotherapist, I don't work with a “one size fits all” approach; instead I draw on different counselling models so that that I try to respond to each client with whatever therapeutic model best suits him or her.